sharath453/sharath453/README.md

 ## Academic Projects 🎓

+#### Technical Document Classification using AI Statistical Method | 2025
+- Developed an AI-based document classification system using Random Forest and NLP techniques.
+- Used tokenization, stop word removal, stemming, and count vectorization for text preprocessing.
+- Sub-categorized documents into fields like Technical and Non-Tech with user-friendly interface

 #### Android Mobile Application for College Administrative Tasks | 2024
 - Developed a mobile application to streamline college administrative tasks using the Flutter framework.
 - Implemented features for student attendance tracking, leave management, and notifications.